Cryptoparty-Ann-Arbor/Cryptoparty-Ann-Arbor.github.io/index.md

 [Facebook Event Link][Facebook Event Link] <br />
 [Tweet][Tweet]

-Note: Links are not visible but they work!
+Note: the links may be hard to see but they work!

 [aha]: http://www.allhandsactive.org/
 [aadl]: https://aadl.org/